Program Selection and Application

 Once these documents have been received and reviewed by the Global Education Office (GEO), instructions will be sent to you regarding your next steps.

 If accepted, both you and your study abroad office will be notified by email.
 Once your DS-2019 is ready, you will be issued an official acceptance packet by postal mail which will include the appropriate documents to support your application for a J-1 visiting student visa at your local U.S. Embassy or Consulate.

 It is your responsibility to log on to the SEVIS (Student and Exchange Visitor Information System) website, pay your SEVIS fee to the Department of Homeland Security, and schedule your visa interview as soon as you learn that you are accepted.

 You are advised to wait until after receiving your visa to purchase your airfare.

-After being accepted to study abroad at Mason, you will need to fill out the Immunization Record Form and email us your housing and dining preferences.
+After being accepted to study abroad at Mason, you will need to fill out the Immunization Record Form and select your housing and dining options.

 - Plan your Housing, Dining, and Finances.

 Many students go abroad with the intention of staying one semester, but end up so excited with their program that they want to stay another semester.
 If you wish to extend your semester or exchange program abroad, you MUST contact your Program Officer.
 The program extension form is available at Mason's Office of International Programs and Services.